whomingbird/signposting-tutorial/README.md

 An experimental browser plugin for the [Chrome browser](https://www.google.com/intl/en_uk/chrome/) (and its derivatives Chromium, Edge etc.) is available as [Signposting Sniffing](https://chromewebstore.google.com/detail/signposting-sniffing/pahanegeimljfcnjogglnamnlcgipmbc).
 Click **Add to Chrome** to enable this plugin.
 Note that although the plugin has access to inspect every web page, it should not be doing any external requests.

 When Signposting is detected in a page, it will be presented as an overlay.
-Ensure you have **committed** and **pushed** your code to Github, allowing the page to rebuild, before trying the plugin:
+After installing the plugin again, re-visit your dataset page in that browser.

 ![Screenshot of Chrome browser with Signposting Sniffing plugin, showing detected signposting](images/signposting-chrome.png "Signposting Sniffing Chrome plugin")